 Experienced probate lawyers from Dagger Law can assist you with your guardianship duties.

 While the handling of our own personal assets is second nature to most of us, guardianship has some additional rules and requirements that must be met.
 Developing a close relationship with a trusted legal resource is important to ensure that you do not violate the terms of your guardianship appointment, and even to make sure that you fully understand the legal language that is included in the appointment.
 We appreciate that the courts, and attorneys, don’t always use plain language that can be understood by all when drafting documents.
 Whether you need help translating the document into something you can understand, or you need to discuss any hidden pitfalls in the guardianship role, we are here to help.

 Will an attorney travel to me, or do I need to come to your offices in either Lancaster or Canal Winchester?

 While some meetings will need to be held in our offices, we do try to minimize your travel time by offering two convenient locations in both Lancaster and Canal Winchester, Ohio.
 It is our goal to minimize the disruption to your life caused by legal issues, and many communications or meetings can be conducted through emails or phone calls.
 In certain circumstances we realize that it isn’t possible for clients to reach us, and visits to your location may be required.
-If a Dagger Law attorney is retained to represent you, they will travel to the necessary court hearings and legal procedures in order to represent you, even if that court is across the state!
+If a Dagger Law attorney is retained to represent you, they will travel to the necessary court hearings and legal procedures in order to represent you, anywhere in Ohio!
 Please note that in some instances the cost to represent your case may require an unusual amount of money due to travel expenses.
 In such cases, we may recommend using legal representation closer to the location of your case.
 We are happy to provide referrals in these instances, if we are able.
 Whether you reside in Columbus, or in Lancaster, we have you covered.
 Check out the nearest location to you by clicking HERE